gabriboss1/My-Projects/Messaging App/README.md

 It is a great way to meet new people from the school.
 One thing I could implement in the future is a system that bans people who spam messages or write derogatory remarks.
 Through this, I have strengthened my skills in building an interface and learned more about sockets and their use.

-IMPORTANT: The server app had some issues running, as some machines have firewalls enabled that block the running of the program.
+IMPORTANT: The server app could have issues while running, as some machines have firewalls enabled that block the socket transmissions.